rsksmart/rif-rollup-js-sdk/docs/accounts/README.md

 [signer]: #signer
 [batch builder]: #batch-builder
 [set signing key transaction]: #changing-account-public-key
-[additional rootstock transaction]: #authorize-new-public-key-using-ethereum-transaction
+[additional Rootstock transaction]: #authorize-new-public-key-using-ethereum-transaction
 [transfer]: #transfer-in-the-rif-rollup
 [withdraw]: #withdraw-token-from-the-rif-rollup
 [get_fee]: ../providers/#get-transaction-fee-from-the-server

 <!-- Common footnotes -->

-[^signer]: If undefined, `Signer` will be derived from rootstock signature of specific message.
+[^signer]: If undefined, `Signer` will be derived from Rootstock signature of specific message.
 [^acc_id]: If undefined, it will be queried from the server.
 [^ethsig]: If undefined, it will be deduced using the signature output.
 [^undefined]: Returned `undefined` value means that the account does not exist in the state tree.